humandecoded/twayback/README.md

 ## Future plans
  - Batch is ugly.
 I'd like to have the whole code in Python.
 But I need to find equivalents for things like ECHO, GOTO, etc. Deleting and creating new files within Python shell might run into permission problems.
 So it'll take a while until everything is ported over.
  - GUI.
 This is a biggie.
 I don't know shit about Python, let alone GUI.
 But I'm hoping I can design one using [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer).
 But I don't know how I can link actions to buttons and shit like that, so any help is appreciated, it would mean so much.
- - Similar to GUI: Make an ELI5 version.
+ - Similar to GUI: Make an ELI5 README.md.
 I don't just want coders and nerds using this; I want laypeople to use it.
 Hope I can make an easy-to-understand no-frills version.
  - Not sure if it's possible, but make an EXE version.
 Does anyone know if I can compile this with Ruby and Python all in one, and maybe even wayback_machine_downloader installed, so that it becomes a one-step process to download?
 Thanks.

 ## Things to keep in mind